 Advocating for an accessible New Zealand

-The Blind Foundation is passionate about having a New Zealand that’s accessible for people who are blind or have low vision.
+Blind Low Vision NZ is passionate about having a New Zealand that’s accessible for people who are blind or have low vision.
 We know that’s good for all Kiwis.
 Our advocacy work influences the government to take action and improve access to information, buildings and public spaces, transport and more.
 We want to fix things once and for all, for everybody.

 So how do we do that?
 We mainly focus on influencing central government policy, using our understanding of issues facing people who are blind or have low vision.
 That’s coupled with research to be a credible voice.